-Similar to the analytics for your Instagram posts and account, your Instagram Stories analytics can found by tapping the “Insights” button in the top right corner of your Instagram business profile (if you haven’t converted to a business profile yet, you can check out our blog post on how do it here).
+Similar to the analytics for your Instagram posts and account, your Instagram Stories analytics can found by tapping the Insights button from the top right corner of your Instagram business profile (if you haven’t converted to a business profile yet, you can learn how to do it here).

 Once you open your Instagram Insights, switch to the “Content” tab at the top of the screen.
-Here you’ll see data for both your regular Instagram posts as well as your Instagram Stories.
+Here you’ll see data for your regular Instagram posts, Instagram Stories, and any promotions you’re running.